To read all five installments of this wage lien series, click here.

 Washington’s recently enacted legislation, the Washington Wage Recovery Act, SB 5355 (the “Act”), creates a new statutory lien for employees’ unpaid wage claims against their employers.
 The Act has significant implications for employees, employers, and secured lenders.
 In the third installment of our series on the Act, we will discuss how wage liens can be established and foreclosed.
-If you missed our first two installments, you can access them here.

 Establishing Wage Liens